jumpyjacko/shasa-website/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 6. Get started with no additional hardware using Tap to Pay on iPhone, or Tap to Pay on Android.

 == Changelog ==

+= 9.9.1 - 2025-09-16 =
+* Add - Allow Klarna to be used for recurring payments and subscriptions
+* Add - Adds support for the Romanian Leu (RON) currency when paying with Klarna
+* Update - Reduces the minimum transaction amount for Affirm to 35 USD
+* Fix - Fatal error caused by type mismatch when processing webhooks
+* Fix - Avoid instantiating WC_Payment_Gateways too early when checking for Klarna and Affirm plugins
+* Fix - Fix subscription renewal error caused by passing both mandate ID and mandate data
+* Fix - Prevent type collisions for saved payment methods
+* Fix - Validate order when verifying payment intent
+* Dev - Renaming the Klarna payment token class to WC_Stripe_Klarna_Payment_Token

 = 9.9.0 - 2025-09-08 =